vpratnicki/book-search-engine/README.md

 ## Description

-I took a fully functioning Google Books API search engine built with a RESTful API, and refactored it to be a GraphQL API built with Apollo Server.
+I took a fully functioning application that used a Google Books API search engine built with a RESTful API, and refactored it to be a GraphQL API built with Apollo Server.
 This app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 I completed the following: